Female Reproductive System - Ovary: Structure, Function

 Hypothalamus

-• It releases Gonadotropin-Releasing Hormone GnRH) in a pulsatile manner.
+• It releases Gonadotropin-Releasing Hormone GnRH).

 • GnRH acts on the anterior pituitary gland, causing the release of FSH and LH.